-“Rich people lead a colourful life, while poor people’s lives are black and white.”
-This line is an excerpt from the film, The Great Buddha+.
-This film, with 90% of its frames produced in black and white, won five awards in the 19th Taipei Film Festival and the Award for Best New Director in the 54th Golden Horse Film Festival for its director, Hsin-Yao Huang.
-A strong contrast between colour and greyscale was used by Huang to express people’s helpless in dealing with the social gap.
-Much like many other films, colours are endowed with special meaning in the story.
-The director crafted on every detail, from the costume and art design in the pre-production period, to the lighting, colour temperature and costume textures during shooting, and the post-production light and colour, to focus on the accurate feeling presented by colours in the story.
+“Rich people lead a colorful life, while poor people’s lives are black and white.”
+This line is an excerpt from the movie, The Great Buddha+.
+This movie, with 90% of its frames produced in black and white, win 5 awards in the 19th Taipei Film Festival and the Award for Best New Director in the 54th Golden Horse Film Festival for its director, Hsin-Yao Huang.
+Strong contrast between color and greyscale is used by Huang to express people’s helpless in dealing with social gap.
+Much like many other movies, colors are endowed with special meaning in the story.
+The director crafted on every detail, from the costume and art design in the pre-production period, to the lighting, color temperature and costume textures during the shooting, and the post-production light and color, to focus on the accurate feeling presented by colors in the story.